Skip to main content

 Services

-The Vanderbilt HTS Facility provides a variety of services to the research community.
-Consultations are available for assay design, optimization, development, and validation, as well as integrating automated HTS and data analysis.
+The Vanderbilt HTS Facility provides various services to the research community.
+Consultations are available for assay design, optimization, development, and validation, as well as for integrating automated HTS and data analysis.

 The compound collection can be accessed independently of screening, and HTS-compatible supplies for testing and validation are available.
 Training services are also provided to allow for walk-up use of state-of-the-art instruments.
-To contact HTS staff to discuss specific needs, please login with your institution’s iLab account and complete Project Request Form.
+To contact HTS staff to discuss specific needs, please log in with your institution’s iLab account and complete the Project Request Form.
 Staff will evaluate requests and provide information describing the suggested resources required.

 Train independent users Screen compounds Compound distribution